runtian97/Python-code/README.md

 ```

 ### Dictionaries
+// dictionary is composed of **key and value, input key, you can then get the value.**
-// mutable data type that stores mappings of unique keys to values (including strings, integers and floats), for example:
+// mutable data type that stores mappings of unique keys to values (including strings, integers and floats) by **brace bracket**, for example:
 ```
 elements = {"hydrogen": 1, "helium": 2, "carbon": 6}
 print(elements["helium"])            //print the value mapped to "helium"